razvanWebDev/ARPIA_website/README.md

 ### Create new foto album

 ```
+2. Go to gallery_foto.json and create new album object .
-1. Create new JSON file named album${nextIdNumber} with src for every picture &
+1. Create new JSON file with src for every picture &
 in the first pic also insert "albumName", "date" and "description".
-2. Go to gallery_foto.json and create new object at the top of the file with next id number.
-3. Create foto-album${nextIdNumber}.html

 ```